 - openly licenced under a CC BY licence

-The policy applies to all funded research consisting of manuscript submssions and data deposits made from 1 January 2021.
+The policy applies to all funded research consisting of manuscript submissions and data deposits made from 1 January 2021.

 It does not apply to: